Jewish Life and Learning

 Year 6 girls hold a Rosh Chodesh (new month) tefilah service as part of their Bat Mitzvah learning.

-In Secondary School, girls can join the early morning GPS (Girls Prayer Service) group, run by the Informal team, which combines tefilah and a range of activities, including discussions about the Torah.
+In Secondary School, girls can join the early morning GPS (Girls Prayer Service) group, run by the CCJE team, which combines tefilah and a range of activities, including discussions about the Torah.

 Early Friday mornings a voluntary Shacharit (Morning) service is held in the Merkaz.
 It is run and attended by enthusiastic students.
 This is followed by a communal breakfast.
 Students have the opportunity to organize their own Kehillah (prayer community).

 On most Friday nights, a Shabbat youth service is held by students at the Szalmuk Family Early Learning Centre.
-This takes place under the direction of the Informal Jewish Studies Department.
+This takes place under the direction of the CCJE team.

 Bat Mitzvah program